AFO-UYI/AsyncIO-Cython-ideas-and-research/README.md

     # the code to read a message from socket

-selector.register( socket, EVENT_READ, read_socket) # when socket is ready to read, will be added a to a list of ready sockets.
+selector.register( socket, EVENT_READ, read_socket) # when socket is ready to read, will be added to a list of ready sockets.

 while True:
     events_ready = selector.select()